heng-paul/leader/README.md

   -  The Y coordinate system is upside down which causes confusion.
   -  Running the simulation causes my computer to heat up and slows everything down!
 This slows down development a lot!
   -  Creating multiple instances of classes tied there states together.
 Meaning when one stopped all stopped.
 I worked around this by creating different classes for each follower.
+  -  I could not get the follower to stop during it's trip AND start back on its path once there was space in front of it.
+I implementated this code within the during method but that did not work.
+I had to create a brake method / transition so the follower would stop and start again.
+I had to create one for each of the three paths.

 # How to Install and Run the Code
 Run the following after cloning the repo